Start Exploring Keyword Ideas

 Why Use The Nofollow Tag For Search Engine Optimization?

-To analyze the website's backlink profile and find out which of them are nofollow, dofollow, ugc or sponsored, you can also use Serpstat's Backlink Analysis tool:
+To analyze your website's backlink profile and check the rel attribute breakdown — nofollow, dofollow, ugc, or sponsored — use Serpstat's Backlink Analysis tool:

 Serpstat Backlink Analysis tool: External backlinks list with their type (dofollow is seen on the screenshot, the instrument can also show nofollow, ugc and sponsored links)